presseverykey/everykey-tutorial/lesson1/Linux.md

 Unfortunately, the Linux FAT driver is a bit pedantic and you can't use `cp` to copy the firmware to the `CRP DISABLED` drive.
-Instead you need to use `dd` to write the firmware directly to the block device corresponding to the Anykey.
+Instead you need to use `dd` to write the firmware directly to the block device corresponding to the Everkey.

 If you use an automounter, run `mount` and you will see the key mounted as `CRP DISABLED`.
 You'll also see the corresponding block device, called `/dev/<something>`, probably `/dev/sdb`.